BalancerMaxis/vote_following_incentives_director/README.md

 #### 100% Intrest Bearing
 - 100% of the liqudity in this pool is interest bearing
-  - Get this by pairing your Intrest Bearing Token with other yield yield bearing token such as wstETH, sDAI, or sFRAX, etc.
+  - Get this by pairing your Intrest Bearing Token with other yield bearing tokens such as wstETH, sDAI, or sFRAX, etc.
   - Does not apply to weighted pools.
 Intended for CL based approaches such as Stableswaps and Gyro.

 #### IB Token Mintable on Arbitrum
 - To encourage a more native yield environment on Arbitrum, we are open to considering and granting boost to projects that enable native minting/burning of their yield bearing asset on Arbi.
-  - In general we would expect these pools to have at least 50% of the tokens in the pool mintable on Arbitrum.
+  - In general, we would expect these pools to have at least 50% of the tokens in the pool mintable on Arbitrum.

 #### Short term boost for a shared/major marketing campaign
 - Sometimes the best way to grow a pool is fast, with lots of incentives and marketing push.
-- In cases where it's all coming together like that and we have a partner looking to also hit it hard, we may consider a short term but high boost or some fixed incentives to help kick things off.
+  - In cases where it's all coming together like that, and we have a partner looking to also hit it hard, we may consider a short term but high boost or some fixed incentives to help kick things off.

 ### Variable Fee Based Boost (1-3x)